NatePadgett/Final_Project/README.md

 # Final_Project

-I started the semester with a project called [It Sat] (http://www.natepadgett.com/2017/02/10/it-sat/), which modified a poem call "Instead of Bad News about a Person I Love" by Jack Underwood.
+I started the semester with a project called [It Sat](http://www.natepadgett.com/2017/02/10/it-sat/), which modified a poem call "Instead of Bad News about a Person I Love" by Jack Underwood.
 In it, a narrator lacking a firm grasp of reality says increasingly outlandish things, giving the reader reason to think that something may be wrong with them.
 I interpreted this "something wrong"  a one of three possibilities:

 1. The narrator was mentally unstable